 Applicants may receive a predictive model and scoring determination prior to requesting preliminary determination via the pre-application process.
-Pre-application is strongly encouraged in order to receive a determination prior to seeking an allocation of bonding authority.
+Pre-application is strongly encouraged in order to receive a determination prior to seeking an allocation of a portion of the state ceiling for tax exempt volume limited bonds.